Farah

 2011

 Farah is a popular perfume by Brecourt for women and was released in 2011.
 The scent is oriental-sweet.
-The longevity is above-average.
-It is still available to purchase.
+It is still in production.

 Main accords